walkerning/aw_nas/README.md

 ## Introduction

 Neural Architecture Search (NAS) has received extensive attention due to its capability to discover neural network architectures in an automated manner. `aw_nas` is a NAS framework with various NAS algorithms implemented in a modularized manner.
-Currently, `aw_nas` can be used to reproduce the results of many mainstream NAS algorithms, e.g., ENAS, DARTS, SNAS, FBNet, OFA, predictor-based NAS, etc. And we have applied NAS algorithms for various applications & scenarios with `aw_nas`, including NAS for classification, detection, text modeling, hardware fault tolerance, adversarial robustness, hardware inference efficiency and so on.
+Currently, `aw_nas` can be used to reproduce the results of many mainstream NAS algorithms, e.g., ENAS, DARTS, SNAS, FBNet, OFA, predictor-based NAS, etc. And we have applied NAS algorithms for various applications & scenarios with `aw_nas`, including NAS for classification, detection, text modeling, hardware fault tolerance, adversarial robustness, hardware inference efficiency, and so on.

-Also, the hardware related profiling and parsing interface is designed to be general and easily-usable.
-Along with the flow and interface, `aw_nas` provides the latency table and some correction model of multiple harddwares.
+Also, the hardware-related profiling and parsing interface is designed to be general and easily-usable.
+Along with the flow and interface, `aw_nas` provides the latency table and some correction model of multiple hardware.
 See [Hardware related](doc/hardware.md) for more details.

-**Contributions are all welcome**, including new NAS component implementation, new NAS applications, bug fixes, documentation and so on.
+**Contributions are all welcome**, including new NAS component implementation, new NAS applications, bug fixes, documentation, and so on.

 ### Components of a NAS system